wlzhao22/PCA/README.md

 # PCA
 Project of Principle Content Analysis in C++.
-Given an input matrix 'mat' in nRow and nCol,  if nRow >= nCol the PCA mapping matrix is trained with covariance matrix otherwise when nRow < nCol, the PCA mapping matrix is trained by Gram method.
+Given an input matrix 'mat' in 'nRow' rows and 'nCol' columns,  if nRow >= nCol the PCA mapping matrix is trained with covariance matrix otherwise when nRow < nCol, the PCA mapping matrix is trained by Gram method.

 # Required library
 ### lapack